programminghistorian/jekyll/en/lessons/gravity-model.md

 Having decided on these variables, the co-author of the original study, Adam Dennett, decided to rewrite the formula to make it self-documenting so that it was easy to tell which bits pertained to each of these five variables.
 This is why the formula shown above looks different than the one in the original research paper.
 The new symbols can be seen in Table 2:

-<tablecaption>Table 2: The symbols used in the gravity model equation to self-document the formula, and their meanings.</tablecaption>
+<caption>Table 2: The symbols used in the gravity model equation to self-document the formula, and their meanings.</caption>

 |Symbol            | Meaning         |
 | -----------      |:------:		|